khlam/debloat-samsung-android/README.md

 # ⚠️ WARNING:⚠️
 1. After running these commands, you will no longer be able to install Profile Isolation (Work Profile) apps such as [Island](https://play.google.com/store/apps/details?id=com.oasisfeng.island&hl=en_US) or [Shelter](https://play.google.com/store/apps/details?id=net.typeblog.shelter&hl=en_US). **Installing Profile Isolation apps after running these commands will put OneUI into a crash-loop.**
 2. Anything to do with the Galaxy Store will not work.
+3. Samsung Dex / Samsung Phone integration with Windows 10 will be disabled.
-3. The Device Care app will be disabled and will not appear in settings.
+4. The Device Care app will be disabled and will not appear in settings.
 This includes Samsung's app sleeper and battery monitor.
 There is [evidence](https://www.virustotal.com/gui/file/048ead2be8d18bbe2b05651380069b3740dd05703e9bd66630da986026518398/details) the Device Care app created by the Chinese company [Qihoo 360](https://en.wikipedia.org/wiki/Qihoo_360) sends data to China domains over HTTP.
 If you want this functionality do not disable `com.samsung.android.lool`.
-4. Do not disable `com.samsung.android.provider.filterprovider`. **Doing so will cause the stock Samsung camera app to crash**.
+5. Do not disable `com.samsung.android.provider.filterprovider`. **Doing so will cause the stock Samsung camera app to crash**.

 > ⚠️ Research each package before running the command to disable it.
 Some apps have hidden dependencies.